 At the same time, recent progress in reasoning models also depends heavily on how models are trained and what data they see.

 Microsoft’s Phi models are a good example.
-The company’s curated high-quality training data focused on reasoning tasks, even smaller models like Phi-2 have shown strong logical capabilities without requiring massive hardware.
+The company’s curated high-quality training data focused on reasoning tasks, even smaller models like Phi-2 show strong logical capabilities without requiring massive hardware.
 This shift proves that better data (not just more data) is a must to build models that can reason reliably in real-world use cases.

 Another important milestone comes from Orca and Orca 2, which use synthetic data in post-training to teach smaller models how to perform complex, multistep reasoning.
 These techniques help models tackle tasks such as the comparison of inputs, breaking down problems, and making conclusions.